adou600/IosContinuousIntegration/README.md

    - The lane called test uses the action "increment_build_number" which requires a Build number set in Xcode.
 Set it by clicking on the target, Build Settings tab and search for CURRENT_PROJECT_VERSION
 ![Current project version in build settings](https://dl.dropboxusercontent.com/u/664542/github-doc-images/current-project-version.png)
 *Where to set the current project version.
-Don't forget to click "All".*
+Make sure "All" is selected and not "Basic".*

    - Make sure the lane is working by running `fastlane ios test`.
 Thanks to gym, this will add an archive in the Xcode organizer and the Unit and UI tests will be executed.
 ![Fastlane console result](https://dl.dropboxusercontent.com/u/664542/github-doc-images/fastlane-console-result.png)